Singapore: ‘Crazy Rich Asians’ author skipped service duty

 SINGAPORE (AP) — Singapore’s government says the author of the book that inspired the hit film “Crazy Rich Asians” failed to register for national service as required.

-According to his bio, writer Kevin Kwan left Singapore when he was 11 and has lived in the U.S. since then.
+According to his bio, writer Kevin Kwan was born in Singapore and left when he was 11, living in the U.S. since then.

 There was no immediate response Wednesday from his publisher to a request for comment.
 Male Singaporean citizens are required to spend two years, in most cases, in a uniformed service as young adults.